sd2020spring/DepthProject-kelly-jasper-jonas/docs/README.md

 ## How does it work?
 Our website utilizes a variety of tools and libraries.
-We use a firebase firestore database to store all of the user and item information.
-Our website uses flask to host and serve webpages, and the bootstrap library to help style and organize each webpage.
+We use a Firebase Firestore database to store all of the user and item information, in combination with Flask to route and serve webpages.
+We also use Bootstrap front end library to help style and organize each webpage.
+Finally, all the functionality is tied together with Python, which handles the back end logic including verifying user input, interfacing with the database, and parsing files.
-[add]

 ## Impact